Inn on the Park

 No analysis available

-I searched remarks for phrases like 'fully insured', 'walls-in coverage', or 'HOA provides full insurance' and found none.
-Because there is no explicit statement of full (walls-in) insurance in the public remarks, the feature is marked false with medium confidence.
+I searched the public remarks for phrases indicating full HOA building insurance (e.g., 'fully insured', 'walls-in coverage', 'HOA provides full insurance') and found no matches.
+Because there is no explicit statement that the HOA fully insures building interiors, the feature is set to false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.